Ho Chi Minh City

 Food to try

-Best described as an extravaganza of culinary delights, Ho Chi Minh City has a wide range of foods to offer.
-One easily ends up coming across a road-side vendor that sells amazing hu tieu bo vien (rice noodles with beef balls), or hu tieu suon (rice noodles with pork ribs) which only cost as much as VND 35,000 (app.
-2 dollars).
-These small vendors can be easily found on Co Bang and Co Giang streets, right next to the backpacker centre of Bui Vien.
+Ho Chi Minh City is a culinary paradise, offering a diverse range of foods.
+One can easily encounter a roadside vendor selling delicious hu tieu bo vien (rice noodles with beef balls) or hu tieu suon (rice noodles with pork ribs) for around VND 40,000 (approximately USD 1.70).
+You can find these small vendors along Co Bang and Co Giang streets, adjacent to the backpacker center of Bui Vien.

 Hu Tieu - Photo: @chaulita_hibou

-If one seeks higher international culinary experience, Thao Dien (District 2) has many different small-to-medium-scaled eateries which allow you to enjoy international cuisine such as beefsteak (El Gaucho Steahouse), ramen (Ramen Danbo).
-Last but not least, if you are looking for fine-dining, La Villa (Thao Dien, District 2), Square One and Opera restaurants (Park Hyatt Saigon, District 1) can give you such a luxury dining experience.
+If you seek a higher international culinary experience, Thao Dien (District 2) features several small to medium eateries where you can enjoy international cuisine, such as beefsteak at El Gaucho Steakhouse or ramen at Ramen Danbo.
+For fine dining, La Villa (Thao Dien, District 2), Square One, and Opera restaurants (Park Hyatt Saigon, District 1) provide an upscale dining experience.

 Ho Chi Minh City Travel Guide